ksbg/sparklanes/README.md

 pyspark-etl
 ===========

-pyspark-etl is an [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) (Extract -> Transform -> Load) framework for _pyspark_ (Apache Spark's python API).
+pyspark-framework is an [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) (Extract -> Transform -> Load) framework for _pyspark_ (Apache Spark's python API).
 Its goal is to allow you to focus on the important tasks - writing data processors - without having to spend much time dealing with things such as packaging your code for spark submission, stringing processors together, or designing your application architecture.

-At their etl, the data processors you will write are encapsulated and work independently from one another.
+At their framework, the data processors you will write are encapsulated and work independently from one another.
 This means you can define pipelines with an arbitrary processor order, and easily remove, add or swap out processors.

 You can define pipelines using _pipeline configuration files_ (or manually, using the framework's API), to then package